2020 Fundrise Review

 Public REIT Historical Performance

-But, you will notice more volatility in the returns:
+You will notice much more volatility in the returns:

 - 2017: 5.07%